Navid200/xDrip/Search_Index.md

 # Index

-This page contains all the documentation in a flat format.
+This page lists all the documentation in a flat format.
 You can use your browser's search function on this page to find an item you may have difficulty finding on the site.

 <br/>